IngeborgArdoe/training/foundation_Genus_10/exercise-05-2.md

 8. Navigate to View and highlight the top level in the Control View or Esc all the way out.
 Click the Action Bar and add:
     1. "Save Changes"
     2. "Add New Activity" with Data Exchange set up for the Contact Data Source.
-Set Label as "new" and Icon as 'Fluent-account-activity'
+Set Label as "new" and Icon as 'Fluent-accountActivity'
 8. Highlight the Table level in the Control View.
 Click the Context Menu-setup on the right hand side and add:
   3. "Delete Activity" with data exchange as single selected Activity, Label "Delete" and Icon "Delete-Fluent"